Men’s Guide to Naturally Balanced Hormones

 - Lack of ambition or drive

-- Less interest in sex and problems with performance, such as erectile dysfunction
+- Loss of interest in sex and problems with performance, such as erectile dysfunction

 - Sleep problems

-- Exposure to endocrine-disrupting chemicals known as phthalates in plastics, food, and water
+- Exposure to phthalates and other endocrine-disrupting chemicals in the environment

-The best way to determine if you actually have low T or another condition is with a simple blood panel that measures levels of various hormones.
+The best way to determine if you actually have low testosterone is with a simple blood panel that measures levels of various hormones.
+If results show levels below 400 nanograms per deciliter (ng/dL), then you have low T. You can greatly benefit from using bioidentical testosterone therapy.
+Many men feel noticeable improvement within a few days of use.

-About 10 percent of your body’s testosterone is converted to dihydrotestosterone (DHT), a stronger, souped up version of the standard hormone.
+Along with testosterone, be sure dihydrotestosterone (DHT) levels are checked as well.
+About 10 percent of your body’s testosterone is converted to DHT, which is a stronger, “souped up” version of the standard hormone.

 DHT plays a big role in the prostate, where it’s linked to benign prostatic hyperplasia (BPH), as well as in hair loss and male pattern baldness.
 DHT interferes with your hair follicles’ ability to absorb nutrients.
 Eventually, weakened hair stops growing, and becomes sparser, finally turning into peach fuzz.